Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 	}

 Note how :code:`testPool` is not static here.
-It is required that whatever pointer you pass into the VT client via :code:`set_object_pool` MUST remain valid (IE, not deleted or out of scope) during the object pool upload or your application may crash.
+It is required that whatever pointer you pass into the VT client via :code:`set_object_pool` MUST remain valid (i.e., not deleted or out of scope) during the object pool upload, or your application may crash.

 Furthermore, a hash is generated for the object pool.
 This is a unique string that represents the object pool.
 It is used to tell the VT if the object pool has changed since the last time it was uploaded.
 If it has, the VT will request the new object pool from the ECU.
 If it hasn't, the VT will assume the object pool is the same as the last time it was uploaded and will not request it again but instead load it from their cache.